finbourne/luminesce-sdk-java/sdk/docs/SqlBackgroundExecutionApi.md

         SqlBackgroundExecutionApi apiInstance = ApiFactoryBuilder.build(fileName).build(SqlBackgroundExecutionApi.class);
         String executionId = "executionId_example"; // String | ExecutionId returned when starting the query
-        Boolean buildFromLogs = true; // Boolean | Should the response state be build from query logs if missing from the shared-db-state?
-False will mean `404 Not Found` in cases where it was a real query but has passed its `keepForSeconds`  since the query completed (as well as 'this was not a query at all' of course) try {
+        Boolean buildFromLogs = false; // Boolean | Should the response state be build from query logs if missing from the shared-db-state?
+Deprecated.
+Regardless of the value here it is now the case that:   False [and now even True] will mean `404 Not Found` in cases where it was a real query but has passed its `keepForSeconds`  since the query completed (as well as 'this was not a query at all' of course) try {
             // uncomment the below to set overrides at the request level
             // BackgroundQueryProgressResponse result = apiInstance.getProgressOf(executionId, buildFromLogs).execute(opts);